mParticle/docs/src/pages/integrations/monetate/event/index.md

 ## Enable the Integration

 1. Obtain your API Key from your Monetate Account Manager.
 There is a separate API Key for each Monetate account.
-2. Use the above credentials to configure The Filter's Event Integration via mParticle's integrations directory.
+2. Use the above credentials to complete the configuration via mParticle's integrations directory.

 ## Supported Platforms